The people who meet and help the Doctor in Doctor Who

 - Spy Catsuit: Sometimes wears one in combat situations.

-- Submissive Badass: She and Vastra are living in a consensual mistress/servant arrangement, and Jenny is completely happy to call her wife "Madame", curtsy for her, and do all the work around the house.
+- Submissive Badass: Jenny is happy to call her wife "Madame", curtsy for her, and so on, although she does point out that she's not actually a servant and would like Vastra to do more work around the house.
 She can also kick ass and take names in combat, and is a fantastic detective.

 - Those Two Gals: With Vastra.